plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Dynamic validation

-Since Version 3.0 the form is validated dynamically (No reload of the page on submit).
+The form is validated dynamically (No reload of the page on submit).
 You can disable this function like this:

 ```php
 'microman.formblock' => [